A range of information collected through the National Survey for Wales about active travel by people during April 2018 to March 2019.

 Active travel is measured as walking for at least 10 minutes or cycling to get to a particular destination.
 The following levels of activity were found (only including journeys made for active travel purposes).

-- 58% of adults walked at least once a week.
+- 57% of adults walked more than once a week.
+This is broadly unchanged from the previous year.

-- 47% of people living in urban areas walk at least three times a week, compared with 33% of those from rural areas.
+- 70% of people in urban areas walked for more than 10 minutes as a means of transport at least once a month, compared with 56% of people in rural areas.

 - Men, younger people, those without limiting illness and those who have qualifications were more likely than others to cycle.